MicroStrategy/hyper-sdk/samples/README.md

 The way plugin works in MicroStrategy Library Web is the same as MicroStrategy Web.
 > Read more about [Adding Custom JavaScript](https://lw.microstrategy.com/msdz/MSDL/GARelease_Current/docs/projects/WebSDK/Content/topics/promptarch/PA_Adding_Custom_JavaScript.htm)

+Here we provide 2 sample plugins you can use in MicroStrategy Library.

+If you want to have highlight show on all dossiers, please refer to [Sample MSTR Web Plugin](#how-to-deploy-the-hyper-sdk-plugin-on-microstrategy-library-web).

+If you want to only show highlight on specific dossier(s), please refer to [Sample MSTR Web Enable on Specific Dossiers Plugin](#how-to-deploy-the-hyper-sdk-plugin-and-only-enable-it-on-specific-dossiers-microstrategy-library-web).

 ### How to deploy the Hyper SDK plugin on MicroStrategy Library Web?

 1. Connect to the application server where MicroStrategy Library Web is installed